top of page

 Group Interventions

 Our interventions enable young people to have positive transitions, develop, grow and make the most of their education, employment, or training.
 Transitions are a process that begins long before young people begin in their new setting.
 It involves saying goodbye to an old and familiar setting and being welcomed into a new one.
-We facilitate small groups that provide both a 'farewell' and 'welcome' to support and manage the transition process for sending and receiving settings, ensuring the emotional well-being of all involved.
+We facilitate small groups that provide both a 'farewell' and 'welcome,' to support and manage the transition process for sending and receiving settings, to ensure the emotional well-being of all involved.

 transition to work programme.png